 The United Freaks could be found on Irving Park Road and Central Ave, Lamon and Cullom and Montrose and Cicero Ave.
 The Insane Freaks of Jefferson Park could be found at Milwaukee Ave and Austin Ave they were also in Norwood Park at Peterson and Nagle.
 Norwood Park never had strong gang activity and the Freaks there were simply in the area to keep other rivals from moving in.
 Jefferson Park was another all-white neighborhood that had issues with gang activity among white gangs this was the same issue with Portage Park.
 The toughest fought streets were in Hermosa fought by the Young Blood Freaks.

 In the early and mid-1980s the Freaks fought viciously for Kelvyn Park against the Spanish Cobras and fought the Latin Eagles tooth and nail in the southern part of Hermosa.
-By 1982 the UFO had completely dissolved so the Freaks no longer had the backup from that alliance; however, Freaks still had backup from Gaylords, Playboys and Freaks.
+By 1982 the UFO had completely dissolved so the Freaks no longer had the backup from that alliance; however, Freaks still had backup from Gaylords, Playboys and Jousters.
 The Freaks were also still heavily allied with Latin Kings and also had a good unity with the Insane Deuces.
 A new war started with the C-Notes after UFO dissolved.